hansroh/skitai/README.rst

   0.26 (May 2017)

+  - 0.26.4: fix incomplete sending when resuested with connection: close header
   - 0.26.3.7: enforce response to HTTP version 1.1 for 1.0 CONNECT with 1.0 request
   - 0.26.3.5: revert multiworkers
   - 0.26.3.2: fix multiworkers